 - handful of fresh basil for serving

-Sauté the Veggies: Add 3 tbsp of the Danish Creamery European-Style Salted Butter to a large dutch oven over medium heat, and melt.
-Once melted, add the zucchini, tomatoes, salt, pepper, and lemon zest.
-Stir to combine everything, and cook, stirring occasionally, for 5-6 minutes.
+- Sauté the Veggies: Add 3 tbsp of the Danish Creamery European-Style Salted Butter to a large dutch oven over medium heat, and melt.
+Once melted, add the zucchini, tomatoes, salt, pepper, lemon juice, and lemon zest.
+Stir to combine everything, and cook, stirring occasionally, for 5-6 minutes, adding the garlic in the last minute.
 The veggies will have softened and released some juices.
 Remove from the heat and set aside.

 Order my new book: